A toxicologist explains the health risks of being exposed to wildfire smoke

 Here’s the advice I would give just about anyone downwind from a wildfire.

-Stay informed about air quality by identifying local resources for air quality alerts, information about active fires and recommendations for better health practices.
+Stay informed about air quality by identifying local resources for air quality alerts, information about active fires, and recommendations for better health practices.

 If possible, avoid being outside or doing strenuous activity, like running or cycling, when there is an air quality warning for your area.